10 Skeleton Keys

 The question of who or what is to blame

-- Right now I’m unsure how it is happening & I know that Maria is working against me.
+- I’m unsure how it is happening, & I know that Maria is working against me.
 She is still sore that I got this promotion.
-She applied for it & when I was hired I was told that she would be the most challenging to manage.
+She applied for it & when I was hired, I was told that she would be the most challenging to manage.

 - The vendor is consistently sending the wrong items.
-My manager needs me to ‘set them straight’ .
-This call is nerve wracking because the vendor has been really helpful in working with me when I desperately needed supplies.
+My manager needs me to ‘set them straight.
+This call is nerve-wracking because the vendor had helped me work with me when I desperately needed supplies.

 Significant others involved in the complaint directly or indirectly

-- My team is really close to me, we have worked together for 10 years – they are like my family.
-I know this change in process is going be good for the company & team.
+- My team is close to me.
+We have worked together for 10 years – they are like my family.
+I know this change in process is going to be good for the company & team.
 But they have gone through so much in the past 2 years that holding the information from them may be more helpful.

 What would Resolution of Guilt – Skeleton Key – look like?

-Resolution of Guilt: Our own guilt & concern for what happened in the past may block progress to find a solution.
-The resolution of guilt Skeleton Key may be used to have the person determine what will be happening when this guilt is lessened or no longer exists.
+Resolution of Guilt: Our guilt & concern for what happened in the past may block progress to find a solution.
+The resolution of guilt Skeleton Key may be used to determine what will happen when this guilt is lessened or no longer exists.
 From this change in focus, new solutions may become evident.